 What is acute lymphocytic leukemia?

 Acute lymphocytic leukemia (ALL), also called acute lymphoblastic leukemia, is a cancer that starts from white blood cells called lymphocytes in the bone marrow (the soft inner part of the bones, where new blood cells are made).

-In most cases, the leukemia invades the blood fairly quickly.
-It can then spread to other parts of the body, including the lymph nodes, liver, spleen, central nervous system (brain and spinal cord), and testicles (in males).
-Other types of cancer can start in these organs and then spread to the bone marrow, but these cancers are not leukemia.
+Leukemia cells usually invade the blood fairly quickly.
+They can then spread to other parts of the body, including the lymph nodes, liver, spleen, central nervous system (brain and spinal cord), and testicles (in males).
+Other types of cancer also can start in these organs and then spread to the bone marrow, but these cancers are not leukemia.

-The term "acute" means that the leukemia can progress quickly, and if not treated, would probably be fatal within a few months.
-"Lymphocytic" means it develops from early forms of lymphocytes, a type of white blood cell.
+The term “acute” means that the leukemia can progress quickly, and if not treated, would probably be fatal within a few months.
+Lymphocytic means it develops from early (immature) forms of lymphocytes, a type of white blood cell.
 This is different from acute myeloid leukemia (AML), which develops in other blood cell types found in the bone marrow.
-For more information on AML, see our document, Leukemia--Acute Myeloid.
+For more information on AML, see our document Leukemia--Acute Myeloid.